-It might just be that I’m spending a lot of time outdoors with my kids (and usually holding the little one), but this summer has seemed unusually hot to me.
+It might just be that I’m spending a lot of time outdoors with my kids, but this summer has seemed unusually hot to me.

 Not only has it been hot, but the humidity and heat index seem to be competing to see which can break the most records.
-While some days I’d rather just camp out inside (in an ice bath), summer is the time for backyard shenanigans, sprinkler-running, slip-and-slides, hiking and ziplines… so outside it is!
+While some days I’d rather just camp out inside (maybe in an ice bath), summer is the time for backyard shenanigans, sprinkler-running, slip-and-slides, hiking, and ziplines… so outside it is!

 Natural Cooling Spray for Skin

 The idea for this spray came about when taking a break from working outside to reapply homemade bug spray and drink a gallon of water.
 I noticed that the bug spray left a cooling sensation on the skin and helped it seem not so hot.

 Surprised at how refreshing it was, I realized that the natural properties of the witch hazel and peppermint essential oil in the spray created the cooling sensation.

 I decided to make a spray for times when I wanted to cool off without smelling like a citronella candle.
 The result was this cooling spray which I now keep on hand during yard work, beach time, or backyard BBQs.

 I’ve also found that this cooling spray works really well for helping take the “itch” out of bug bites and the burn out of sunburn.

 This spray uses only three natural ingredients that benefit the skin: